Dedication of the Basilica of Saint Mary Major: Legacy of the legend

 On 5 August each year, during the celebration of the liturgical feast of the Dedication of the Basilica of Saint Mary Major, a custom that commemorates the story of the miraculous snowfall is still maintained: at the conclusion of Solemn Mass, a shower of white rose petals is dropped from the ceiling.

 At sunset on the same day, another artificial "snowfall" is staged as a tourist attraction in the square fronting the basilica.

-Apart from the above-mentioned many shrines of the Madonna della Neve in Italy, the United States has a "National Shrine of Our Lady of the Snows" in Belleville, Illinois, and parishes dedicated to "Our Lady of the Snows" are located in Reno, Nevada; Floral Park, New York, Milford, Michigan and Woodstock, Vermont.
-In Croatia, Bol on the island of Brač as well as the parish church in Mamre on the island of Pag are dedicated to the Lady of the Snows.
+Apart from the above-mentioned many shrines of the Madonna della Neve in Italy, the United States has a "National Shrine of Our Lady of the Snows" in Belleville, Illinois, and parishes dedicated to "Our Lady of the Snows" are located in Bigfork, Minnesota; Clarks Summit, Pennsylvania; Reno, Nevada; Floral Park, New York; Milford, Michigan; and Woodstock, Vermont.

+In central Budapest, the 18th-century Church of Our Lady of the Snows (Krisztinaváros) is dedicated to the Lady of the Snows.

+In Croatia, Bol on the island of Brač, Kukljica on the island of Ugljan, as well as the parish church in Mamre on the island of Pag are dedicated to the Lady of the Snows.

 There is also the Kostol Panny Márie Snežnej on Calvary Hill in Bratislava, Slovakia as well as in Marsaxlokk in Malta, and also the Transfiguration of Our Lord Church in Cavinti, Laguna, where the Virgin under this title is secondary patroness (with the primary dedication, the Transfiguration, celebrated the next day).
+There is also Nuestra Señora de las Nieves in the Yucatán area of Mexico near the towns of Tulum & Playa Del Carmen.
+It is within the resort community of Grand Palladium.